ngx-lib/multiselect/docs_app/content/guide/observable.md

 # Observable

-Multiselect works pretty well with observables as it does with general data.
+Multiselect works pretty well with observables as it does with data collection.
 There are two ways to use observable data in angular.
-1. Subscribing manually in ngOnInit and collecting all data into member variable and unsubcribe on ngOnDestroy.
-2. Using async pipe and let the multiselect subscribe and unsubscribe.
+1. Manual Subscription
+2. Async Pipe

 <ms-observable-async></ms-observable-async>